HassanSalah120/SalonFlow/README.md

 ## Acknowledgments

-- PHP/MySQL for robust backend
+- Electron.js for desktop packaging capabilities
 - Bootstrap for responsive design
-- KTDatatables for data management
 - SweetAlert2 and Toastr for notifications
-- Electron.js for desktop packaging capabilities
+- KTDataTables/DataTables for data management